rohandol112/shastra_result/README.md

 # Shastra Result Processing

-This repository contains scripts to process and clean HackerRank leaderboard data for Shastra results.
+This repository contains Jupyter Notebook scripts to process and clean HackerRank leaderboard data for Shastra results.

 ## Overview
 The workflow involves three main steps:

 1. **Scrape HackerRank Leaderboard**: Extracts user IDs and marks from the HackerRank leaderboard.